Consumer medicine information

 • bleeding in the treatment area

-Tell your doctor if you experience any of the above side effects and they worry you.
 These reactions are common and are signs that the medicine is working.

 The salicylic acid in ACTIKERALL may cause slight irritation, such as skin inflammation (dermatitis) and contact allergic reactions.
 Symptoms of contact allergic reactions may include itching, reddening and small blisters even outside the area of application.

-• swelling and soreness of the mouth and tongue.
+• swelling and soreness of the mouth and tongue

 • fever and chills

-These are serious side effects.
 You may need urgent medical attention or hospitalisation.
 These side effects are rare.

-Tell your doctor or pharmacist if you notice anything that is making you feel unwell.
+Tell your doctor or pharmacist if you notice anything else that may be making you feel unwell.

 One gram of solution contains: